Carat (mass): History

 Carob seeds have been used throughout history to measure jewelry, because it was believed that there was little variance in their mass distribution.
 However, this was a factual inaccuracy, as their mass varies about as much as seeds of other species.

 In the past, each country had its own carat.
 It was often used for weighing gold.
 Beginning in the 1570s, it was used to measure weights of diamonds.

 Standardization

 An 'international carat' of 205 milligrams was proposed in 1871 by the Syndical Chamber of Jewellers, etc., in Paris, and accepted in 1877 by the Syndical Chamber of Diamond Merchants in Paris.
-A metric carat of 200 milligrams – exactly one-fifth of a gram – had often been suggested in various countries, and was finally proposed by the International Committee of Weights and Measures, and unanimously accepted at the fourth sexennial General Conference of the Metric Convention held in Paris in October 1907.
+A metric carat of 200 milligrams is exactly one-fifth of a gram and had often been suggested in various countries, and was finally proposed by the International Committee of Weights and Measures, and unanimously accepted at the fourth sexennial General Conference of the Metric Convention held in Paris in October 1907.
 It was soon made compulsory by law in France, but uptake of the new carat was slower in England, where its use was allowed by the Weights and Measures (Metric System) Act of 1897.